AdobeDocs/analytics-learn.en/help/analysis-workspace/applying-segments/applying-segments-to-your-analysis-workspace-project.md

 >[!INFO]
 >
-> This video is part of a course: [Getting Started with Analysis Workspace](https://experienceleague.adobe.com/?recommended=Analytics-U-1-2020.1.workspace), available for free on Experience League!
+> This video is part of a course [Filtering your data with custom segmentation and dates](https://experienceleague.adobe.com/?recommended=Analytics-U-1-2021.1.filterdata), available for free on Experience League!